All articles

 • Infrastructure scoring: Proximity to metro, schools, hospitals, malls (with actual distances, not marketing fluff)

-• Resale liquidity analysis: How fast do units in this project/sector typically sell?
+• Resale liquidity analysis: How fast do units in this project or sector typically sell?

-Recent example: A client was evaluating a 3BHK in Sector 89 (₹1.15 crore, builder claimed "metro-ready").
-Our report flagged:
+Real example: A buyer was evaluating a 3BHK in Sector 89 (₹1.15 crore; builder claimed "metro-ready").
+A PropReport due diligence report flagged four critical issues:

 • Nearest metro station was 3.2km (not the 800m claimed)